Our site uses cookies to make your experience on this site even better. We hope you think that is sweet.

 The Apgar score does not indicate the future health of the baby.
 It merely indicates the health condition of the baby immediately after birth.
 Therefore, a low Apgar score does not necessarily indicate any long-term health issues.

 Apgar score may differ from doctor to doctor.
 One doctor may not give the same Apgar score to a newborn as another doctor.
-Apgar score is a mere indicator, your newborn baby may need other tests to determine his current health and his health in the future.
+This score is a mere indicator, your newborn baby may need other tests to determine his current health and his health in the future.